timsetsfire/wandb-examples/launch-example/README.md

 The argument `-t` stands for tag and is used to set the image name and optionally a tag.
 In the command above the name will be `my-dockerhub-username/my-dockerhub-repo`.
 No tag was specified.
 You should replace `my-dockerhub-username/my-dockerhub-repo accordingly`.

-# Test the Docker Image
+# Test your Docker Image
 Next, run the image to test it out.
 ```
 docker run -e WANDB_PROJECT=test-project -e WANDB_DOCKER=my-dockerhub-username/my-dockerhub-repo